AaronAcerboni/planet.js/README.md

+# Not for general consumption.
+Move on for now.

 Planet.js is a JavaScript data aggregator in the spirit of Planet software.
 It aims to be a server environment for creating and managing sites which are data driven.

 ##Getting started##